-Cultural Gifts Donations and the Lu Rees Archives
+Cultural Gifts Donations and the National Centre for Australian Children’s Literature Inc

 The Australian Government's Cultural Gifts Program was set up in 1978 to promote the growth of institutions' collections of Australian cultural heritage.
 Donors may offer their cultural materials to eligible institutions (those with deductible gift recipient status) and thereby gain a taxation deduction based on the value of their donation.
 The donor also makes a valuable contribution to the development of Australian collections, and helps to preserve Australia's cultural heritage for the future.

-The Lu Rees Archives first became a designated deductible gift recipient in 1988 and renewed its status in 2001.
-The Archives has received a large number of papers, manuscripts, photographs, artwork, books and publishers' records valued at over one million dollars.
-The items selected as donations have strengthened the Archives' collection in many ways, and we appreciate that these contribute to our knowledge of Australian children's literature.
+The National Centre for Australian Children's Literature Inc first became a designated deductible gift recipient in 1988 and renewed its status in 2001.
+The Centre has received a large number of papers, manuscripts, photographs, artwork, books and publishers' records valued at over three million dollars.
+The items selected as donations have strengthened the Centre's collection in many ways, and we appreciate that these contribute to our knowledge of Australian children's literature.

 The Cultural Gifts Program is explained in detail on the Department of the Prime Minister and Cabinet's website and in their publication Cultural Gifts Program Guide which can be downloaded.
-The Lu Rees Archives offers the following brief guide to assist those interested in making a donation to the Archives.
+The Centre offers the following brief guide to assist those interested in making a donation to the Centre.

 1. Making a donation

-If you are interested in making a donation, the first step is to contact Dr Belle Alderman, the Director of the Lu Rees Archives.
-Contact details are included at the end of this document.
+If you are interested in making a donation, the first step is to contact Dr Belle Alderman, the Director of the National Centre for Australian Children's Literature Inc. Contact details are included at the end of this document.
 The Cultural Gifts Program requires all donations to fall within the institution's Collection Development Policy.
-The Lu Rees Archive's Collection Policy describes the purpose and authority of the Archives and the collection development focus.
-The Lu Rees Archives must also consider whether the potential donation offers research potential in the field of Australian children's literature, whether the donation complements other items held within our collection, whether we are the most suitable institution, and whether we can offer the storage needed.
+The Centre must also consider whether the potential donation offers research potential in the field of Australian children's literature, whether the donation complements other items held within our collection, whether we are the most suitable institution, and whether we can offer the storage needed.

 2. Valuing gifts